LBHackney-IT/housing-search-shared/README.md

 All preview versions of packages will have the suffix **`-feat-<branch-name>-<number>`**.

-This branch name in the package version has a character limit of **12 characters long**, so try to name your branch accordingly, otherwise it will be cut off.
+This branch name in the package version has a character limit of **12 characters**, so try to name your branch accordingly, otherwise it will be cut off.